Discover global hiring strategies from leading recruitment platforms

 The National Health System (NHS) is the free publicly-funded healthcare system in the UK.
 The usage of taxation as a means of operation differentiates the NHS from other countries that use health insurance.
 In 2017, the UK spent a staggering £197.4 billion on its healthcare.

 While the NHS provides basic coverage for all UK residents, many employers offer private insurance options to cover the costs of services such as vision and dental benefits.
-The Employee Health Insurance provided by your company allows employees to receive medical care at private institutions and, in turn, go around the NHS waiting lists.
+The Employee Health Insurance provided by your firm allows employees to receive medical care at private institutions and, in turn, go around the NHS waiting lists.

 Maternity and paternity leave